jstetich/LCWMD_Monitoring_sum/Analysis/rpart_models.md

 <img src="rpart_models_files/figure-gfm/plot_temp_tree-1.png" style="display: block; margin: auto;" />

 That’s just too simple.
 What the tree tells us is that:
-\* Violations of the Acute threshold are Exceptionally rare.
+\* Violations of the Acute threshold are exceptionally rare.
 \* Stream temperature extremes only happen on really hot days (with air temperature above 34.2 degrees C, or about 90 degrees F).
 \* But even then, some years are worse than others.